BPDU Guard

 BPDU Guard blocks a rogue switch on interface G0/2 by disabling the port after receiving a BPDU

-You can verify this using:
+You can verify this using by looking at the interface status:

 SW2# show interfaces g0/2